LonHorn/.github/profile/README.md

 **LonHorn** a community of makers building cool things for everyone.

 ## Our Projects
-Nothing is here
+- [ ] VibeCord - research: Why a Native macOS Discord Client is a Dead End

 ## 👩‍🦼‍➡️Roadmap
-- [ ] VibeCord - lightweight Discord client for macOS.
 - [ ] Solstice - feather-light, lightning-fast, crossplatform audio player.
+- [ ] Thelema - Swift build Telegram Client, but with Desktop design.
 - [ ] Miseria - AI voice assistant on your desktop.